Wins for the bees and all of us! 🐝 🌍

 So while we await this next report, the re-evaluation of imidicloprid’s impacts on bees and then, the special reviews for two other widely used neonicotinoids, clothianidin and thiamethoxam, we’ve proceeded to the courts.
 Friends of the Earth, along with The David Suzuki Foundation, Ontario Nature and the Wilderness Committee, are represented by Ecojustice, to argue that a number of pesticides containing two neonicotinoid active ingredients (Clothianidin and Thiamethoxam) are unlawfully registered in Canada.
 We expect to see hearings in 2017.

 Saving the bees means getting your hands dirty in the garden as well as advocating for changes to the way Canada regulated pesticides.
 Friends of the Earth is working hard to bring both environmental and advanced scientific methods to the re-evaluation of neonicotinoids.
-This will be a critical year.
-We’ll be glad to have your voice in support of calls for action and if you haven’t yet made your 2016 donation, we’d be grateful for whatever you can give to help save the bees.
+2017 will be a critical year.
+We’ll be glad to have your voice in support of calls for action and your donation.